-Please submit a letter of application indicating the course(s) you are eligible to teach,curriculum vitae or resume with at least three references related to teaching experience, and a sample syllabus to Kendra Albright, Ph.D., SLIS Director, at email@example.com.
+Please submit a letter of application indicating the course(s) you are eligible to teach,curriculum vitae or resume with at least three references related to teaching experience, and a sample syllabus to Kendra Albright, Ph.D., School of Information Director, at firstname.lastname@example.org.

 Why Work for Kent State University?

 - Four-time recipient of the NorthCoast 99 Best Places to Work in Northeast Ohio